thegooddocsproject/templates/code-of-conduct/template-code-of-conduct.md

 Unacceptable behavior from any {Project name} community member, contributor, sponsors, or leaders will not be tolerated.
 We expect everyone to comply with requests to stop unacceptable behavior immediately.

-If a community member engages in unacceptable behavior, any community member or moderator should report the incident to the {Project name} {link to your community moderators document [community moderators](community_moderators.md)}.
+If a community member engages in unacceptable behavior, any community member or moderator should report the incident to the {Project name} {link to your community moderators document [community moderators](../our-team/template-our_team.md)}.
 The moderators will investigate the incident to determine the incident’s severity and overall impact to the community.
+See our {link to your [Code of Conduct response plan](template-code-of-conduct-response-plan.md)} for more details.

 Depending on the risk and impact level, the moderators may respond by requiring:

 - **Correction:** A private, written warning from community moderators, providing clarity around the nature of the violation and an explanation of why the behavior was inappropriate and what behavior is expected going forward.
 A public apology may be requested.
 - **Warning:** A warning with consequences for continued behavior.
 No interaction with the people involved, including unsolicited interaction with community moderators, for a specified period of time.
 This includes avoiding interactions in community spaces as well as external channels like social media.
 Violating these terms may lead to a temporary or permanent ban.
 - **Temporary ban:** A temporary ban from any sort of interaction or public communication with the community for a specified period of time.
 No public or private interaction with the people involved, including unsolicited interaction with community moderators, is allowed during this period.
 Violating these terms may lead to a permanent ban.
 Readmittance to the community usually requires an additional meeting with a community moderator to ensure future compliance.
 - **Permanent ban:** A permanent ban from any sort of public interaction within the community.

-The action taken is at the discretion of the {Project name} {link to your community moderators document [community moderators](community_moderators.md)}.
+The action taken is at the discretion of the {Project name} {link to your community moderators document [community moderators](../our-team/template-our_team.md)}.
 Participants are expected to comply immediately, and further action may be taken in case a participant does not comply.

-A record will be kept of all incidents.
+Every community member is entitled to one appeal using the same process for reporting a Code of Conduct incident.
+Community members are expected to comply with the requested action while appeals are being considered.
+After an appeal has been resolved, the decision is considered final.

 ## Reporting an incident

 Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to one of the {Project name}
-{link to your community moderators document [community moderators](community_moderators.md)}.
+{link to your community moderators document [community moderators](../our-team/template-our_team.md)}.
 If you would like to discuss your concerns or if you have personally experienced unacceptable behavior, please reach out to a community moderator as soon as possible.
-Please report all violations of these guidelines, even if the situation is not happening to you.
+Please reach out to report any potential violations of these guidelines, even if the situation is not happening to you.

 ## Addressing Code of Conduct reports

 Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to one of the {Project name}
-{link to your community moderators document [community moderators](community_moderators.md)}.
+{link to your community moderators document [community moderators](../our-team/template-our_team.md)}.
 All complaints will be reviewed and investigated promptly and fairly.
 If possible, community moderators will recuse themselves in cases where there is a conflict of interest.
+See our {link to your [Code of Conduct response plan](template-code-of-conduct-response-plan.md)} for more details.

+An internal record will be kept of all incidents.
-All community leaders are obligated to respect the privacy and security of the reporter of any incident.
+However, all community leaders are obligated to respect the privacy and security of the reporter of any incident.
 In some cases, community moderators may determine that a public statement will need to be made.
 If that's the case, the identities of all victims and reporters will remain confidential unless those individuals instruct us otherwise.